Perchoerus

-Perchoerus is an extinct genus of suine from the Eocene and Oligocene of North America.
+Perchoerus is an extinct genus of suine (pig-like mammal) from the Eocene and Oligocene of North America.
 Three species are known.
-While often considered to be a peccary, other studies have recovered it to be a basal suine outside of either peccaries or Suidae.
+While often considered one of the earliest peccaries (Tayassuidae), other studies have recovered it to be a basal suine outside of either peccaries or Suidae (Old World pigs).
+Perchoerus is a rare component of the White River fauna, and the largest species, P. probus, also occurs in the John Day Formation of Oregon.

-Description.
+Description

-The oldest known species of Perchoerus is P. minor, which was only the size of a house cat.
-It is known from skull and tooth material.
+Perchoerus had a steeply-sloped skull with a short snout.
+It was similar in some respects to Thinohyus, another peccary-like suine from the Oligocene of the John Day Formation.
+Both are rare, and historically Perchoerus and Thinohyus have often been confused for each other.
+There are still some clear differences: Perchoerus has a shorter snout, stronger sagittal crests, and more lightly-built zygomatic and occipital areas.
+In addition, its M3 (upper third molar) is simpler and shorter from front-to-back, and there is less of a gap (diastema) between its canines and premolars.

-The later P. nanus of the Orellan grew larger and is known from a skull and lower jaw.
-The latest and largest species was P. probus of the Oligocene (32-30 mya).
-It was much larger (about as big as living peccaries) and known from more remains than the other species.
-The molars of Perchoerus are quadrituberculate and lack any of the accessory cuspules present in modern peccaries.
+As reported by Scott (1913), the molars of Perchoerus are generally quadrituberculate (four-cusped) and lack any of the accessory cuspules (minor cusps) present in modern peccaries.
 The feet bore 4 functional digits and had free metacarpals.
-The bones in the forearm were separate.
+The bones in the forearm were separate rather than fused.